Tarek Fatah: Reception

-In 2017, Chicago based Indian Mufti, Yasir Nadeem al Wajidi challenged Fateh for an academic debate anywhere in the world.
-He expressed that "If Fateh really liked to debate Islam then he should debate with Nadeem anywhere in the world, owing to conditions including the presence of independent judges and at a public place not in a TV studio."
-Nadeem also started Surgical Strike, a talk show to debunk the ideas and allegations made by Fateh against Islam.
+In 2017, Chicago based Indian Mufti, Yasir Nadeem al Wajidi challenged Fatah for an academic debate anywhere in the world.
+He expressed that "If Fatah really liked to debate Islam then he should debate with Yasir anywhere in the world, owing to conditions including the presence of independent judges and at a public place not in a TV studio."
+Yasir started Surgical Strike, a talk show to debunk the ideas and allegations made by Fatah against Islam.